panstav/web/blog/blogposts/one-thing.md

 The hack nobody knows about - "Growth Hacking in Slack communities" next week!

-Lets do a Google Hangout with me and talk about newest tricks while growth hacking or developing business.
+Lets do a Google Hangout and talk about newest tricks while growth hacking or developing business.
 Email me at domas@closeheat.com and we'll schedule it.